feathericon/feathericon/README.md

   ```

 ## FontCustom
-feathericon is using [FontCustom](https://github.com/FontCustom/fontcustom) to build fonts, stylesheets such as `feathericon.css` and `_feathericon.scss`.
+If you want to tweak font settings, edit `fontcustom.yml`. feathericon is using [FontCustom](https://github.com/FontCustom/fontcustom) to build fonts, stylesheets such as `feathericon.css` and `_feathericon.scss`.
 If you need more information for FontCustom, visit their GitHub Repository.

 ## Bugs, Ideas, Pull Requests
 If you have any ideas or find bugs, please send me Pull Requests or let me know with GitHub Issues :)